RicePerson/KTANExpert/READMEaccessible.txt

 1) The Player selects the simon says module with `s`
 2) The Expert asks if there is a vowel in the serial number, and then if there are any strikes
 3) The Player answers `y` ENTER `1`
-4) The Expert asks for button flashes
+4) The Expert asks for button flash
-5) The Player enters `r` ENTER `end`
+5) The Player enters `r`
 6) Expert outputs `Click these buttons in order: Yellow`
 7) Player clicks the yellow button in KTANE
-8) Repeat until module is complete, then Player inputs `done` into the expert. *Module Complete, move on to the next one.*
+8) Repeat until module is complete, then Player:red_circle: inputs `done` into the expert:large_blue_circle:. *Module Complete, move on to the next one.*

 Note: If for some reason, after clicking a colored button, it markes it as wrong and gives you a strike, enter `done` into the expert and start the module over, as the current number of strikes affects the module.